EuroPython/website/data/pages-content/terms.md

 Conference tickets are not subject to the
 [EU regulations on distance selling and the 14-day cooling off period](https://europa.eu/youreurope/citizens/consumers/shopping/guarantees-returns/index_en.htm).
-Outside the above refund policy, we do not provide refunds on ticket purchases after the Refund End Date, though we will always consider your particular circumstances.
+Outside the above refund policy, we do not provide refunds on ticket purchases after the Refund End Date.

 ## 5. Data Protection